DaleCox/PDFLinkFinder/README.md

 TODO List:
 - Clean up L&F
   - Add paging when more than 100 links are returned
+  - Consider using bootstrap
 - Add Sorting Behavior by File Name
 - Change results to be displayed after all files have been analyzed
 - Make link validation more consistant
 - Add a trimming option for instance I'm picking up the char ')' and '.' in some results
+- Explore matching on '://'